The following Registrar resources are available to currently enrolled students at Monmouth University.

 The Academic Audit includes:

-Monmouth students are provided with WEBstudent, a portal that allows students in good academic standing to make and change their registrations.
+Monmouth students are provided with student portal, myMU, that allows students in good academic standing to make and change their registrations.

 Additionally, e-FORMS are available for your use:

 Continuing matriculated students may take a leave of absence (LOA) if they intend to be away from the University for a full semester.
 A leave of absence enables students to resume studies under the curriculum of record.